BenLiu983/House_Price_Prediction_Model_Deployment/README.md

 # Introduction

-The aim of the project is to build a machine learning model to predict the sale price of homes based on different explanatory variables describing aspects of residential houses.
-Predicting house prices is useful to identify fruitful investments, or to determine whether the price advertised for a house is over or under-estimated.
+The aim of the project is to build a machine learning model to predict the sale price of houses based on different explanatory variables describing aspects of residential houses.
+Predicting house price is useful to identify fruitful investments, or to determine whether the price advertised for a house is over or under-estimated.
+I will also serve the model via REST API, deploy the model to AWS using Docker.

 # Metrics